Co-dfns/Co-dfns/LIMITATIONS.md

 * Bracket indexing of the form [X;...] is not supported, though a single index array [X] is supported
 * The compiler will handle empty return values strangely at the moment.
-* Array Assignment is not supported yet
+* Indexed assignment and selective assignment are not supported yet
 * Conditional guards and Error Guards are not supported yet
 * Recursive functions are not supported yet
 * User-defined operators are not supported yet